Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-07-08

 1.4 done — AWS Config.
 Turned on the recorder for all supported plus global types (the foundation that fed Security Hub in 1.3), added a change-triggered managed rule that flipped a 0.0.0.0/0 SSH group to NON_COMPLIANT, then broke auto-remediation with an under-permissioned AutomationAssumeRole before fixing it, and drilled managed vs custom, change-triggered vs periodic, org conformance packs, and the aggregator as visibility not enforcement.

+### 2026-07-08

+1.5 done — CloudWatch Logs.
+Wired CloudTrail into CloudWatch Logs (a separate path from the S3 copy), built a root-usage metric filter and alarm (notify), contrasted it with Logs Insights (investigate) and a subscription filter (forward events to a SIEM), then applied a data protection policy that masks PII at ingest, revealed only with logs:Unmask.